mazerab/forge-bash-profile/README.md

 ## Description

-Bash scripts that can set Forge environments
+Bash scripts that can set Forge environments using AWS CLI.

 ### Thumbnail